opencanarias/taple-docsite/docs/discover/introduction.md

 :::

-### Types of DLT networks
+### Types of DLT
 DLT networks can be classified according to the type of access to the network itself and its information.

 Thus, according to the type of access we find:
 - Public networks.
 Those in which anyone can join and participate.
 - Private networks.
 With the same elements as a public network, but one or several organisations are in charge of administering the network and controlling who is allowed to participate.